pixelnest/pixelnest.github.io/tutorials/2d-game-unity/player-and-enemies/index.md

 5. We change the rigidbody velocity, and this will tell the physic engine to move the game object.
 We do that in ``FixedUpdate`` as it is recommanded to do everything that is physics-related there.

 <md-note>
-_Tutorial update_: If you have read this tutotial before, you may remember that we were using ``transform.Translate`` directly.
-This was working because translations were slows, however it is not recommanded as it can mess up the physics (for the physics engine, a translation is like a teleportation, so there is no collisions.
+_Tutorial update_: If you have read this tutorial before, you may remember that we were using ``transform.Translate`` directly.
+This was working because translations were slows, however it is not recommanded as it can mess up the physics (for the physic engine, a translation is like a teleportation, so there is no collisions).
-<br />Thanks to your feedbacl, we updated our tutorial to make people learn the good practice for object movement.
+<br />Thanks to your feedback, we updated the scripts to make people learn the good practices of game object movement.
 </md-note>

 Now, attach the script to the game object.